Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): The Impossibility of Effective Contraction

 The returned code word $w$ depends only on the representative $\alpha_i$ equivalent to $\varphi$, not on the syntax of $\varphi$.
 All of these functions are computable, and they include all (fully) rational contractions, so all (fully) rational contractions are computable. \end{itemize}

 \end{proof}

 \Cref{thm:uncomputable} makes evident that uncomputability of AGM contraction is inevitable.
 In fact, there are uncountably many uncomputable contraction functions.
-The only way to avoid this uncomputability would be to restrain the expressiveness of the excerpt to the most trivial case: only finitary theories.
+Attempting to avoid this uncomputability by restraining the expressiveness of the excerpt leaves only the most trivial case: finitary theories.